wslyvh/show-up/packages/protocol/README.md

 The protocol is made up of the following core contracts:

-- [Registry](./contracts/Registry.sol) - this is the main contract and entry point that manages the records of commitments and forwards the calls to a required condition module.
+- [ShowHub](./contracts/ShowHub.sol) - this is the main contract and entry point that manages the records of commitments and forwards the calls to a required condition module.
 - [Common](./contracts/Common.sol) - a library for common structs, types and errors.

 **Condition Modules**

 Condition modules manage the logic for keeping commitments and distributing rewards.
-Any record in the Registry must use a required condition module.
+Any record in the ShowHub registry must use a required condition module.
 Condition modules should implement the [IConditionModule](./contracts/interfaces/IConditionModule.sol) interface.
-The Condition Module is owned and can only get called by the Registry.
-The owner of the Registry can whitelist or disable condition modules.
+The Condition Module is owned and can only get called by the ShowHub registry.
+The owner of the ShowHub registry can whitelist or disable condition modules.
 This allows for other use-cases to be built.
 E.g. reputation based modules, or modules that use other tokens, assets or fund public goods.

 The following condition modules are available:

-- [BasicEther](./contracts/conditions/BasicEther.sol) - a condition module that allows deposits and distribution of funds using Ether as native currency
+- [RecipientEther](./contracts/conditions/RecipientEther.sol) - a condition module that allows deposits and returns no-show fees to the recipient using Ether as native currency
+- [RecipientToken](./contracts/conditions/RecipientToken.sol) - a condition module that allows deposits and returns no-show fees to the recipient using any ERC20 tokens
+- [SplitEther](./contracts/conditions/SplitEther.sol) - a condition module that allows deposits and distribution of funds using any ERC20 tokens
-- [BasicToken](./contracts/conditions/BasicToken.sol) - a condition module that allows deposits and distribution of funds using any ERC20 tokens
+- [SplitToken](./contracts/conditions/SplitToken.sol) - a condition module that allows deposits and distribution of funds using any ERC20 tokens
-- [AbstractBasicModule](./contracts/conditions/AbstractBasicModule.sol) - a base contract for the BasicEther and BasicToken modules.
-It defines the interface and implements the shared functionality that between both modules.

 **Mocks**

-The [Token](./contracts/mocks/Token.sol) contract is only used for mock and testing purposes of the `BasicToken` module.
+The [Token](./contracts/mocks/Token.sol) contract is only used for mock and testing purposes of the `RecipientToken` and `SplitToken` module.
 It is not a necessary contract or component of the protocol.

 ### Business logic and structure